nicolasb827/puppet-dovecot/README.md

 ## Development

-I chose to open mu own Dovecot Module ; but you are free to contribute on it, etc.
+I chose to open my own Dovecot Module ; but you are free to contribute on it, etc.

 ## Release Notes/Contributors/Etc.

-It is a fork from [mxHero](https://github.com/mxhero/puppet-dovecot)
+It is a fork from [mxHero](https://github.com/mxhero/puppet-dovecot) Thanks to every contributors (Coreone in particular)